Doubly-Robust Estimation of Counterfactual Policy Mean Embeddings: A plug-in estimator

 We provide a bound on the estimation error $\Vert \hat C_{Y|A,X} - C_{Y|A,X}\Vert_{S_2}$ in Appendix \ref{appendix:plug_in}, using the main result from \citet{li2022optimal}.
 This bound plays a key role in establishing the consistency of both our plug-in and doubly robust estimators.
 The derivation relies on the widely adopted source condition (SRC) \citep{caponnetto2007optimal, fischer2020sobolev} and eigenvalue decay (EVD) assumptions, as formalized in Assumptions \ref{assum:source_condition} and \ref{assum:spectral_decay}.

-Second, we estimate the kernel policy mean embedding $\hat \mu_\pi$ which represents the joint embedding of the distribution $\pi \times P_X$.
+Second, we estimate the joint policy-context mean embedding $\hat \mu_\pi$ which represents the joint embedding of the distribution $\pi \times P_X$.
 We employ the empirical kernel mean embedding estimator \citep{gretton12a}, which takes the following explicit form for discrete action spaces:

 For continuous action spaces, we propose an empirical kernel mean embedding estimator combined with a resampling strategy over actions (see Appendix \ref{appendix:plugin_details}).
 In OPE, the target policy is specified by the designer, making these estimators directly applicable.
-A summary of the plug-in estimation procedure is provided in Appendix \ref{appendix:plugin_details}, (see pseudo-code in Algorithm \ref{alg:plug_in}).
+A summary of the plug-in estimation procedure is provided in Appendix \ref{appendix:plugin_details} (see pseudo-code in Algorithms \ref{alg:plug_in_discrete}, \ref{alg:plug_in}).

 Importantly, our plug-in estimator of the CPME differs substantially from the approach of \citet{muandet2021counterfactual}.
 First, they propose and analyze an importance-weighted estimator for kernel treatment effects under the assumption of known propensities.
 Second, although they discuss an application to OPE, their method lacks a formal analysis and is not evaluated beyond linear kernels.